Coverage Gaps vs. Lapses: What's the Difference?

 If you already have a gap in your record, here's how to move forward and minimize the financial damage:

 - Contact your previous insurer first.
 They may reinstate your policy — sometimes with no coverage gap on record — if no incidents occurred during the lapsed period.
-Learn more about the reinstatement process.
+Learn more about the reinstatement process and typical fees ($25–$150).

 - Be honest on new applications.
 Insurers check CLUE reports and motor vehicle records.
-Lying about a lapse can result in policy denial or cancellation.
+Lying about a lapse can result in policy denial or future claim rejections.

 - Shop multiple quotes.
 Rates post-gap vary significantly between insurers.
-Getting at least 3–5 quotes can help you find the most competitive option.
+Getting at least 3–5 quotes helps you find the most competitive option.
+Our guide on what to do immediately after a lapse walks you through this step by step.

 - Take a defensive driving course.
-Many insurers offer discounts of up to 15% for completed courses.
+Many insurers offer discounts of up to 15% for completed courses, which can offset the surcharge from a gap.

 - Consider usage-based insurance.
-If you drive safely and infrequently, telematics programs can offset the gap surcharge with behavioral discounts of up to 30%.
+If you drive safely and infrequently, telematics programs can offset the gap surcharge with behavioral discounts — some programs average over $300 in annual renewal savings.

 - Build clean history.
 After 3 years of continuous coverage with no incidents, most gaps stop affecting your rates entirely.